serverless/event-gateway-workshop/5-unleashing-the-multi-cloud-power/README.md

 **Note:** When working through the guide keep in mind that there's a `frontend` directory which includes the webapp for the Event Gateway Playground!
 Watch the Event Gateways terminal output when interacting with it.

-## Questions / Tasks
+---

-* That's it!
+> That's it!
 Congratulations.
 You've just finished the Event Gateway Workshop and should have a good understanding of the Event Gateway and the opportunities it enables!